-In the opinion of present writer the Research Work on Sindhology can in brief be categorized in the following groups, irrespective of its original charter.
+In the opinion of present writer the Research Work on Sindhology can in brief be categorised in the following groups, irrespective of its original charter.

-1. Collection of Published material:-
+1. Collection of published material.

-Collection of raw material (non-fictional) on Sindh, in the form of published books in any language and making it available for research to students, teachers, scholars and other interested.
-The same is its function of other categories 2-17 discussed below:
+Collection of raw material (non-fictional) on Sindh in the form of published books in any language and making it available for research to students, teachers, scholars and others interested.
+The same is its function for other categories 2-17 discussed below:

-- 2. Collection of raw material on Sindh (non fictional) in form of manuscripts in any language. - 3.
-Collection of religious, and professional materials, Sanads, treaties engagements etc. Collection of raw material on Sindh, written in the form of religious and professional texts, covering the religious hitherto practiced in Sindh, occupations, or professions like medicine, agriculture, engineering and etc. The official Sanads, letters, and records is another material of importance.
+2. Collection of raw material on Sindh (non-fictional) in form of manuscripts in any language.

+3. Collection of religious, and professional materials, sanads, treaties engagements etc.

+Collection of raw material on Sindh, written in the form of religious and professional texts, covering the religions hitherto practised in Sindh, occupations or professions like: medicine, agriculture, engineering and etc. The official sanads, letters, and records is another material of importance.